westplainsdev/prompt_manager/readme.md

 # Prompt Management

-This project is a comprehensive management interface for Prompt Management application.
+This project is a comprehensive management interface for a Prompt Management application.

 Structure:

-It's a web application using Handlebars as the templating engine.
+It's a web application that uses handlebars as the templating engine.
 The project follows a layout-based structure with partial components.